-The truth is that the skills you need to manage and grow a social change organization into a sustainable institution are very different than the skills you used to become a succesful organizer, advocate, or leader.
+The truth is that the skills you need to manage and grow a social change organization into a sustainable institution are very different than the skills you used to become a successful organizer, advocate, or leader.
 It's no wonder that so many new directors struggle and burn out.
 No one has given them the tools they need to succeed.

 Within the progressive non-profit sector, we have to do a lot better.
 We have so much on the line-- whether it's the fate of the climate, public health, or economic and racial justice.
 We need stronger organizations, and that means we need stronger organizational leaders.

 I'm passionate about using my two decades of organizing and management experience to help justice organizations grow and thrive.
 Skip the part where you learn by making painful mistakes and go straight to the good stuff: making the biggest impact you can for and with the people you care about.

 September 2010 – April 2021.
 Founder & Executive Director.
 Currently serving as Senior Advisor.